 ORFORCREA uses the following traditions: (1) Medieval Arabic poetry, (2) Medieval French chansons de geste, (3) oral epics from former Yugoslavia, collected during the 19th - first half of the 20th century by Parry & Lord and others, and (4) the still living oral tradition of the Jbala (Morocco), collected and analyzed by Gintsburg and Moscoso.
 The latter tradition will also serve as an in-depth case study for this project.
 The oral character and the formulaic nature of each of these four traditions have been thoroughly studied and the instances of formulaic use have been properly documented, thus making them an ideal material for this project.

-This project received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement (Ref.
+From October 2017 to September 2019, this project received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement (Ref.
 749952).